Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 *<strong>Figure X</strong>*

-*Finding:*
+### Interpretation:
-Clearly there is a large amount of bias within the Plynlimon catchment, next we explore a gauge that was unused in the HadUK-Grid and CEH-GEAR datasets at Carreg-Wen, Plynlimon
+- Clearly there is a large amount of bias within the Plynlimon catchment, next we explore a gauge that was unused in the HadUK-Grid and CEH-GEAR datasets at Carreg-Wen, Plynlimon

-## Carreg Wen case study (using unseen data):
+## 4.3 Carreg Wen case study
 The rain gauge at Carreg Wen was not included in either the CEH-GEAR or HadUK-Grid.
 <img src="figures/upper_severn_floods/uppersevern_flood_event_mean_difference.png" width="700">